coatless/hpc/docs/cluster-setup.md

 # Cluster Setup

 Within this chapter, we will cover establishing a workspace on the Campus Cluster.
-There are about four different configuration steps.
+Workspace setup usually requires about 5 different steps.

 - Ensure the cluster can easily be accessed from a local computer.
 - Enable command shortcuts through aliases.